What is the Kavli Trust?

 The geographical breakdown is as follows: 70 per cent goes to the “Kavli countries” of Norway, Sweden, Finland and the UK.
 The remainder goes to development projects in Asia and Africa south of Sahara.
-The breakdown by subject is 60 per cent for humanitarian work, particularly education, training and entrepreneurship, 30 per cent for research, particularly on mental health among children and youth and chronic fatigue symptom (ME) and dementia, and 10 per cent for culture, with a particular focus on children, young people and the elderly.
+The breakdown by subject is 60 per cent for humanitarian work, particularly education, training and entrepreneurship, 30 per cent for research, particularly on mental health among children and youth and chronic fatigue symptom (ME), and 10 per cent for culture, with a particular focus on children and young people.

-Which projects are currently being supported by the Kavli Trust?
+Which projects are currently being supported by Kavli Trust?

-How much money has the Kavli Trust allocated since the start?
+How much money has Kavli Trust allocated since the start?

-About NOK 370 million.
-Roughly NOK 140 million has been allocated in the past three years alone.
+About NOK 875 million.
+NOK 652 million has been allocated in the past eight years alone.

 What products does the Kavli group manufacture?

-In Norway, the group owns Kavli, making such products as caviar and spreadable cheeses, and the Q-Meieriene dairy combine, which offers Q-milk, sour cream, cream and Skyr.
+In Norway, the group owns Kavli, making such products as caviar and spreadable cheeses, and the Q-Meieriene dairy combine, which offers Q-Milk, sour cream, cream and Skyr.
 It also owns a number of national brands in the UK (Kavli UK/Primula Cheese), Sweden (Kavli Sweden) and Finland (Kavli Suomi).